Label Delicate: Workplace Dress Codes Test & Tips

 June 29, 2016

-By John MacPherson, Partner at McInnes Cooper,
+By John MacPherson, QC, Partner, Practice Group Leader at McInnes Cooper,

-Michael Murphy, Associate at McInnes Cooper
+Michael Murphy, Partner at McInnes Cooper

 Employers are entitled to mandate dress codes in the workplace, and even to discipline employees who refuse to comply.
 But a workplace dress code is a delicate matter requiring employers to exercise care when implementing it: one size does not fit all and employers should be willing to make alterations where they are warranted.

 To help you assess or avoid discriminatory workplace dress codes, take our workplace dress code test to see how you measure up then check out our tips to help you size-up your dress code.

 Try your hand on these 10 sample workplace dress code requirements and see how your answers measure up (but be aware that these are based on a non-unionized environment; in a unionized environment, a dress code might have to meet other requirements in addition to compliance with human rights legislation).

 Dress code issues usually crop up when the dress code conflicts with an employee’s right to be free from discrimination under human rights legislation, so getting a base understanding of employers’ human rights obligations under your belt is important when sizing-up a workplace dress code.
 Human rights legislation prohibits employers from discriminating against employees on certain personal characteristics listed in the law.
 A complaining employee has to show that she has a characteristic that’s protected from discrimination, has experienced a direct or indirect adverse impact as the result of a workplace requirement, and the protected characteristic was a factor in that adverse impact.
 If she does, the employer then must show that the requirement is a bona fide occupational requirement and it has accommodated the employee to the point of undue hardship.
 If it can’t, there is discrimination.